zs-ustc/miscellany/VASP_TENSION/README.md

 ### Notes
 - Ensure all necessary files are located in the `data/` directory.
 - Before running each script, check that the parameter settings in the script match the actual conditions.
+- If using a 3D system instead of 2D, modify the I2D variable (I2D=0) at the beginning of the shell scripts.
 - The scripts assume they are run in the same directory and in the specified order.

 ### FAQ